lyrebird-voice-changer/lyrebird/README.md

 [pulse]
 allow-moves=yes
 ```

+## Common Issues

+### `ModuleNotFoundError: No module named 'lyrebird.mainwindow'`

+Firstly make sure you've ran the most up-to-date `install.sh` script.
+If the issue still persists then this is probably a permissions issue, running `sudo chmod -R 755 /usr/bin/lyrebird /etc/lyrebird` should fix this.

+If the issue still sticks around then please open a GitHub issue and include the output of `sudo ls -la /usr/bin/lyrebird/lyrebird`.

 # Editing Presets
 Presets and config is initally stored in `/etc/lyrebird/` however it can be overriden by copying the files to `~/.config/lyrebird/`.